 My advice: stay away from memcached buckets unless you know what you are doing.

 - Don’t outsmart the client regarding connection pooling.
-Couchbase uses connection pooling internal.
+Couchbase uses connection pooling internally.
 Adding additional pooling logic isn’t needed.

 - Make sure to configure connection pooling.
-The defaults are suitable for developer and tests environments.
-If you run out of connections the client will throw an “ConnectionUnavailable” exception.
+The defaults are suitable for developer and test environments.
+If you run out of connections the client will throw a “ConnectionUnavailable” exception.
 Therefore make sure to monitor and adjust the maxSize value accordingly.
 This requires some tuning.

 I hope this information is helpful for some.
 I’ve listed the resources I’ve used in the section below.
 In case you have any questions, please leave a comment below.